 Roasted Beets are the perfect way to enjoy all of the earthy sweetness of this root vegetable without losing texture and flavor from boiling them.
-We love serving these as a side dish for pork tenderloin or a simple meatloaf, or use them in Beet Pasta!
+We love serving these as a side dish for pork tenderloin, a simple meatloaf, or use them in Beet Pasta!

 This roasted beets recipe is quick and easy, no peeling required and the results are full of flavor!